background

 The term “homeownership rate” might be a bit misleading.
 It does not measure the percentage of people in the U.S. who own homes.
 Instead, it measures the percentage of homes that are occupied by their owners, as opposed to being occupied by renters.
 The percentage is calculated by dividing the number of owner-occupied “housing units” by the total number of occupied units.
 The number of vacant housing units is not part of the calculation.

-The most recent data available to the Census Bureau are from the first quarter of 2021.
-As of then, the nationwide homeownership rate is approximately 65.6 percent.
-Texas is slightly below the national rate, at 64.8 percent.
+The most recent data available to the Census Bureau are from the first quarter of 2023.
+As of then, the nationwide homeownership rate is approximately 66%.
+Texas is slightly below the national rate, at 64.2%.
 For major metropolitan areas in Texas, the rates are as follows:

 Quarterly Homeownership Rates for US, 1998-2021